ncatlab/nlab-content/pages/0/3/4/9/9430/content.md

 ##Idea

-Persistent homology is a [[homology theory]] adapted to a [[computation|computational]] context.
+Persistent homology is a [[homology theory]] adapted to a [[computation|computational]] context, for instance, in analysis of large data serts.
 It keeps track of homology classes which stay 'persistent' when the approximate image of a space gets refined to higher resolutions.

 ## More detail